ccao-data/data-architecture/dbt/models/default/docs.md

 Collection of various different PIN-level physical and assessment-related statuses collected and documented across the CCAO and Data department.

+### Nuance

+- Parcels can have different CDUs from multiple tables

 **Primary Key**: `year`, `pin`
 {% enddocs %}